levibostian/AndroidBlanky/README.md

 AndroidBlanky uses [Fastlane](https://fastlane.tools/) and [Travis CI](https://travis-ci.com/) to distribute apps to the Play Store for beta testing and production releases.

+However, before you do so, make sure to generate screenshots of the app to use for the Play Store if you have not generated them already.
+Screenshots are generated automatically for you through Espresso UI tests.
+To create screenshots, do the following steps:

+* Add `@ScreenshotOnly` to an `androidTest` instrumentation test function in your Espresso tests to mark a test as one you want to have a screenshot taken for you.
+* In the test function after you mock everything and setup the environment with pre-populated data you want to be shown in the screenshot, call `screenshotUtil.takeForStore("Home screen")` to have a screenshot taken for you.
+* At this time, only English US screenshots are taken for you.
+If you would like to generate more locales, edit the locales array in `fastlane/Fastfile` to include the ones you need.
+* Lastly, start up an emulator you want to use to take the screenshots from and run this command: `bundle exec fastlane create_screenshots`.

 When creating build to release to Play Store:

 * [Create a keystore file](keystores/README.md).